Trudeau says Putin accountable for ‘heinous conflict crimes’ during shock go to to Ukraine – Nationwide

 Story continues beneath advertisement

-His handler Mykhailo Illiev told Global Information before the event that this was his first break day since the warfare started.
+His handler Mykhailo Illiev told Global Information earlier than the event that this was his first time off since the conflict started.

 “We don’t have any time when we can chill out,” he said.

-“Persons are coming back and we have to do our work.
-They want to rebuild their houses and we need to clean the territory.”
+“Individuals are coming back and we need to do our work.
+They want to rebuild their houses and we have to clean the territory.”

-He mentioned he and Patron hadn’t set out to “be fashionable.”
+He mentioned he and Patron hadn’t got down to “be well-liked.”

-“I'm simply doing my work, what is required for the folks.
-No one has a aim of getting an award,” he stated.
+“I am just doing my work, what is required for the people.
+Nobody has a objective of getting an award,” he said.

 Quelle: globalnews.ca